Côte-Nord: Demographics

 The median age is 46.4, as opposed to 41.6 for all of Canada.
 French was the mother tongue of 84.9% of residents in 2021.
 The next most common mother tongues were the Cree-Innu languages at 7.8% total, followed by English at 4.5%.
 0.6% reported both English and French as their first language.
 Additionally, there were 0.8% who reported both French and a non-official language as their mother tongue, mostly speakers of Cree-Innu languages.

 Speakers of Cree-Innu languages mostly live in Pessamit and Uashat-Maliotenam.
-English speakers mostly live in Le Golfe-du-Saint-Laurent Regional County Municipality.
+English-speakers mostly live in Le Golfe-du-Saint-Laurent Regional County Municipality.

 As of 2021, Indigenous peoples comprised 16.2% of the population and visible minorities contributed 1.5%.
 The largest visible minority groups in Côte-Nord are Black (0.7%), Arab (0.2%), and Latin American (0.2%).
 The region is home to 280 recent immigrants (i.e. those arriving between 2016 and 2021).
 130 of them come from various African countries.

 In 2021, 71.3% of the population identified as Catholic, while 19.6% said they had no religious affiliation.
 Anglicans were the largest religious minority, at 1.9% of the population, while Muslims were the largest non-Christian religious minority, making up 0.4% of the population.

-Counting both single and multiple responses, the most commonly identified ethnocultural ancestries were:

-(Percentages may total more than 100% due to rounding and multiple responses).